darealshinji/gendlopen/README.md

 Here's how the input text format must be:

  * all symbols that should be loaded must be listed as C-style prototypes, ending on semi-colon (;)
- * old K&R syntax is not allowed
- * comments are ignored
- * line-breaks are treated as spaces
+ * comments are ignored, line-breaks are treated as spaces
- * any other code will throw an error
- * some options can be set on a line beginning with `%option`, for example `%option format=c++ name=mydl library=libfoo.so`
+ * you can set some options on a line beginning with `%option`, for example `%option format=c++ name=mydl library=libfoo.so`

 You can create such a file with GCC: